-One of the things I enjoy most about travelling, talking and connecting with others who work in and around recruiting is getting the opportunity to see new technology that makes recruiting and HR better.
+One of the things I enjoy most about travelling, talking and connecting with others who work in and around recruiting is getting the opportunity to see new technology that makes recruiting, compensation management, and HR better.
 Better for recruiters and HR professionals, and better for the employees and potential employees who have to use it in one way or another.
 In the quest for better, faster, quicker, it’s important to remember the people it is going to most affect.
 I get to see a lot of great start-ups and I work with a few on product development and adoption.
 The best tech companies adopt the belief that they are always in beta, and never the finished article.
 It is also critical that change and development is led by the users according to their behaviors and problems.
 Technology should solve real problems, rather than perceived ones, and be built to offer the users either something they don’t have, or something they can use better.
 There is a very thin line between innovation and imitation, and it is not uncommon now to find 4 or 5 start-ups all working on something similar which they believe is unique and the next big thing.
 It is rare for one person to recognize a solution to a problem when no one else is thinking the same thing.
 The challenge is to be first, be best or be different.

 I’m delighted to be asked to host the European HRO Today iTalent competition, to be hosted as part of the HRO Forum on 13′th – 15′th November.
 The shortlisted companies will be invited to deliver a 10 minute presentation (including questions), that best demonstrates their technology and the solution they offer.